ukayani/ecs-service/README.md

 After the service is created, you can issue commands to update the running version of the service which will result in a stack update.

+Instead of having a separate CF template per environment, the idea is to have a single template which works across all environments.
+Because the tool lets you supply parameters and environment variables to your docker container, your stack template can remain the same between environments.

 # Requirements

 - NodeJS v6.x or newer